27th Battalion (City of Winnipeg), CEF: History

 The Somme Valley became the new objective of the Canadian Corps.
 When the Canadians arrived in the Somme Valley the British had been fighting for 3 months and they had traded 250,000 men for 8 kilometres of German trenches.
-On the opening day of the Somme offensive alone, July 1, 1916, around 20,000 British, Canadian and Commonwealth soldiers died and another 40,000 were wounded; it was the single heaviest day of casualties in history.

 One of the most notable battles of Somme the 27th Battalion participated in was the Battle of Courcelette on September 15, 1916.
 This battle marked the first time tanks were used in warfare.
 However, all six tanks that used that day were knocked out; they were incredibly unreliable.
-The Canadians suffered around 7,000 casualties during the battle which lasted until the 22nd of September.
-Despite all this the Canadians, more specifically the 27th, were successful as they were at the Battle of Thiepval Ridge, September 26, 1916; in fact the Canadians did not lose a single battle in the First World War.

 Battalions wanted to ensure they received the glory and credit for their captures.
 One way of doing this was marking the prisoners with the battalion's insignia or the unit's designation.
 For example, at the Battle of Courcelette some of the men of the 27th brought green paint forward and marked the 250 prisoners they took with a rectangle and a circle above it as they sent back to the rear.

 According to historian Tim Cook, the Germans ranked the Canadian 1st and 2nd Divisions among the top eight deadliest and dangerous divisions.
 The 2nd Division came overseas following the 1st Division and consequently had big expectations riding on them.
 At the Second Battle of Ypres in the spring of 1915, only arriving on the battlefield a week before with little experience in warfare, the 1st Canadian Division was the only division that held its ground against the German's gas attack.
 Neither the British nor the French could hold their ground and had to fall back.
 It was largely due to the stubbornness of the Canadians that the Allies were able to repulse the attack.